 In C-5/16 Poland v EP and Council Mengozzi AG Opined last week.
-At issue is Poland’s opposition to a MSR – a market stability reserve for the Union greenhouse gas emission trading scheme, essentially a long-term parking for surplus allowances to enable the ETS to safeguard collapse of prices in the event of excess supply.
+At issue is Poland’s opposition to a MSR.
+MSR is a market stability reserve for the Union greenhouse gas emission trading scheme,.
+Essentially it is a long-term parking for surplus allowances to enable the ETS to safeguard collapse of prices in the event of excess supply.
 The resulting increase in the price of allowances was inter alia intended to encourage fuel switching and to discourage investments in coal-fired power stations (hence of course Poland’s interest).

 This is an important case for the future of EU environment and energy policy.

 How ‘trade related’ is the Agreement on Trade-Related Aspects of Intellectual Property Rights?
 The ECJ in Daiichi Sankyo v Demo

 In Daiichi Sankyo v Demo (most likely ‘Demo’ in shorthand), the Court of Justice held last Thursday, 18 July.
 One of the main issues was the extent of Article 207 TFEU on the EU’s common commercial policy, vis-a-vis the TRIPS Agreement.
 Article 207 grants the EU exclusive competence (and the European Commission a very strong hand) in ‘common commercial policy’.